wanly30/Login-Signup-ForgotPwd/README.md

 # Login-Signup-ForgotPwd
-A module implement with parse.
+A module implemented with parse.